Resurgent BT comes back to haunt old rival Vodafone

-BT on Monday entered into exclusive talks with the owners of EE, Orange (ORAN.PA) and Deutsche Telekom (DTEGn.DE), after playing them off for weeks against rival suitor, Telefonica (TEF.MC), showing the power the 168-year-old fixed-line operator now wields with its vision of providing a unified fixed and mobile broadband Internet service.
+BT on Monday entered into exclusive talks with the owners of EE, Orange and Deutsche Telekom, after playing them off for weeks against rival suitor, Telefonica, showing the power the 168-year-old fixed-line operator now wields with its vision of providing a unified fixed and mobile broadband Internet service.

 The EE move also revives BT's rivalry with Vodafone which dates back to when they were the two biggest names in British telecoms until a heavily indebted BT dropped out of the mobile market in 2001.

-The prospect of a BT which has since been emboldened by the success of its broadband strategy now jumping into top spot in the mobile market has already caused Vodafone to review its strategic options, including whether it should buy cable operator Liberty Global (LBTYA.O).
+The prospect of a BT which has since been emboldened by the success of its broadband strategy now jumping into top spot in the mobile market has already caused Vodafone to review its strategic options, including whether it should buy cable operator Liberty Global.

-Meanwhile Hutchison Whampoa 0013.HK, the owner of Three, the smallest of Britain's four mobile network operators, has been contemplating making a bid for O2 if BT doesn't buy it, sources familiar with the matter have said.
+Meanwhile Hutchison Whampoa, the owner of Three, the smallest of Britain's four mobile network operators, has been contemplating making a bid for O2 if BT doesn't buy it, sources familiar with the matter have said.

 "BT have done a fantastic job in the last five years," a neutral telecoms industry executive said, of a group which was still on its knees in 2008 and 2009 with two major profit warnings.